turingschool/mod-0-curriculum/session5/index.md

     <li>Inside of <code>...</code>, create four files: <code>...</code>, <code>...</code>, <code>...</code>, and <code>...</code><em>(If you're comfortable trying markdown at this point, feel free to use .md instead of .txt).</em> </li>
     <li>Open up <code>...</code> in your text editor.</li>
     <li>Brainstorm one class that might exist in a <code>...</code> and put this at the top of the file.</li>
-    <li>List at least three attributes for that class.
+    <li>List at least four attributes for that class.
 In parentheses, list the data type for that attribute (string, boolean, integer, float, hash/object, datetime).</li>
-    <li>List at least three methods for that class.
+    <li>List at least four methods for that class.
 In parentheses, explain what the method does, including the names of the attributes that it uses or modifies.</li>
     <li>Save your file.</li>
     <li>Add and commit your changes for this class.</li>
     <li>Open up <code>...</code> in your text editor.</li>